nonexistent9/venture-scout-bot/API_SETUP.md

 # API Setup Instructions

-## Setting up your Perplexity API Key
+## Real-Time Market Validation Dashboard Setup

-To use the Startup Idea Validator, you need to configure your Perplexity API key locally.
+To use the Market Validation Dashboard with real data, you only need to configure your Perplexity API key.

 ### Step 1: Get your API Key

+#### Perplexity API (for all real-time data and AI analysis)
 1. Go to [Perplexity API Settings](https://www.perplexity.ai/settings/api)
 2. Create an account if you don't have one
-3. Generate a new API key
+3. Generate a new API key (starts with `pplx-`)

 ### Step 2: Create Environment File
 1. In your project root directory (same level as `package.json`), create a file named `.env.local`
-2. Add the following line to the file:
+2. Add your API key to the file:
    ```
-   VITE_PERPLEXITY_API_KEY=your_actual_api_key_here
+   VITE_PERPLEXITY_API_KEY=your_perplexity_api_key_here
    ```
-3. Replace `your_actual_api_key_here` with your actual Perplexity API key
+3. Replace the placeholder value with your actual API key

 ### Step 3: Restart Development Server
 After creating the `.env.local` file, restart your development server: